Benjam11n/tp/docs/DeveloperGuide.md

     1. Test case: undo or redo repeatedly after no more history <br>
     Expected: Error message "Nothing to undo!" or "Nothing to redo!" displayed.

+### Command History

+1. Navigating command history

+    1. Prerequisites: At least two different commands (e.g., list, find Alice) have been executed.

+    1. Test case: Press Up arrow key after entering a command<br>
+    Expected: Previous command appears in command box.

+    2. Test case: Press Down arrow key after pressing Up arrow key multiple times<br>
+    Expected: More recent command appears in command box.

+    3. Test case: Enter both valid and invalid commands, then use Up/Down keys<br>
+    Expected: All commands (valid and invalid) are accessible in history.
+Invalid commands don't clear the command box.

+    4. Other scenarios to try: Navigate to oldest command and press Up again, navigate to most recent command and press Down<br>
+    Expected: No change when pressing Up at the oldest command.
+The command box is cleared after pressing Down on the most recent command.

 ### Help and Exit

 1. Help command